 The Channel loyalty program definitive guide

-Based on our channel programs experience, we created the channel loyalty program definitive guide to provide valuable information to professionals that need to build and run effective channel loyalty programs.
+Based on our channel programs experience, we created the channel loyalty program guide to provide valuable information to professionals that need to build and run effective channel loyalty programs.

 So, this is an advanced guide for users with a higher level of information related to channel programs.